Woodkid

 Yoann Lemoine ([jɔan ləmwan]; born 16 March 1983), known professionally as Woodkid, is a French music video director, graphic designer and singer-songwriter.
-His most notable works include his music video direction for Katy Perry's "Teenage Dream", Taylor Swift's "Back to December", Lana Del Rey's "Born to Die" and Harry Styles's "Sign of the Times".
+His most notable works include his music video direction for Katy Perry's "Teenage Dream", Taylor Swift's "Back to December", Drake's "Take Care", Lana Del Rey's "Born to Die" and Harry Styles's "Sign of the Times".

 Lemoine is also a chamber pop musician.
 On 28 March 2011, he released his first EP Iron EP.
 On 18 March 2013, he released his first album titled The Golden Age, which is an autobiographical record.
 He released his second album S16 on 16 October 2020, more than seven years later, following some single releases.
+His third album, a collaboration with Hideo Kojima for the 2025 video game Death Stranding 2: On the Beach, was released on 13 June 2025.
+He has also composed for the series Arcane.

 Life and career

 Early life

-Yoann Lemoine was born in Tassin-la-Demi-Lune, near Lyon to a mother of Polish-Jewish origin.
+Yoann Lemoine was born in Tassin-la-Demi-Lune, near Lyon, to a mother of Polish-Jewish origin, and a father working in advertising.
 He studied illustration and animation at the Émile Cohl school, where he completed his diploma with honors.
 He then left for the UK to follow a silk screen printing process course at Swindon College.
 In 2004, Yoann moved to Paris.
 After a brief experience at H5, he joined Luc Besson's crew and worked on the project Arthur and the Invisibles for a year.
 In 2006, Yoann directed a series of roughs for Sofia Coppola's Marie Antoinette.